VinayakBagi/sales_dashboard_backend/README.md

 ### Environment Variables

-Create a `.env` file in the `server` directory and add the following environment variables:
+Create a `.env` and add the following environment variables:

 USERNAME=your_db_username
 PASSWORD=your_db_password